Minuscule 828: Text

 The Greek text of the codex has been considered as a representative of the Caesarean text-type.
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
 The Caesarean text-type however (initially identified by biblical scholar Burnett Hillman Streeter) has been contested by several text-critics, such as Kurt and Barbara Aland.
+Textual critic Hermann von Soden classified it to the textual family I^{ιc}.
+Biblical scholar Kirsopp Lake placed the manuscript in the Family 13 group of minuscules, and in a sub-group along with minuscules 13, 346, and 826 which he designated as group a.

-Hermann von Soden classified it to the textual family I. According to textual critics Kurt and Barbara Aland, it supports the Byzantine text 148 times against the original, the original 27 times against the Byzantine, and agrees 77 times with both texts; it has 64 independent or distinctive readings.
+According to textual critics Kurt and Barbara Aland, it supports the Byzantine text 148 times against the original, the original 27 times against the Byzantine, and agrees 77 times with both texts; it has 64 independent or distinctive readings.
 Kurt Aland placed it in Category III of his New Testament manuscript classification system.
 Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."

-According to the Claremont Profile Method, it represents textual family ƒ^{13} in Luke 1, Luke 10, and Luke 20.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family ƒ^{13} in Luke 1, Luke 10, and Luke 20.
 It is fragmentary in Luke 10.